-The ownership of IP of staff who are on a joint staff establishment of SU and an outside organisation shall be determined in accordance with the agreement between SU and that outside organisation, subject to applicable laws, including as they may apply to publicly financed R&D work.
-Unless otherwise stipulated in such agreement, all IP created by a staff member in the course of the performance of its duties for SU will vest in SU and shall be subject to this IPP.
+JOINT STAFF ESTABLISHMENT shall b subjec stipula wnership of IP of staff who are on a joint staff establishment of SU and an outside organisatine determined in accordance with the agreement between SU and that outside organisating to applicable laws, including as they may apply to publicly financed R&D work.
+Unless otherwated in such agreement, all IP created by a staff member in the course of the performance of for SU will vest in SU and shall be subject to this IPP.